-Where: ND lists this between Bremetenraco (almost certainly Ribchester) and Virosido (possibly Bainbridge).
-R&S cautiously suggested the Roman fort at Elslack, which seems plausible, though it was probably also Ptolemy's Ριγοδουνον competes to claim that site.
+Where: The Notitia lists this between Bremetenraco (almost certainly Ribchester) and Virosido (probably Bainbridge).
+Rivet & Smith cautiously suggested the Roman fort at Elslack, at SD92474944, near Skipton, which seems plausible, though Ptolemy's Ριγοδουνον competes to claim that site.

 Name origin: Greek ωλενη ‘elbow’ would fit the way that the Roman road across England from Ribchester to York executes an elbow-shaped bend in the vicinity of Skipton.
 PIE el- led also to Latin ulna, Old Irish uilen, Old English eln, etc. The -acum part, seen also in Eburacum and Bremetenacum, is usually interpreted as an adjectival ending, rather like -ic in English, referring to people who lived in an area.

 Notes: This analysis rejects a remarkable number of other potential meanings for initial Ole-.
 They include at least four more PIE roots of form *al- or *ol-, though PIE *ol- ‘beyond’ (as in ultra, alien, Allemand, etc) may be related.
 Delamarre (2003) saw Gaulish *ollos meaning ‘great’, like Old Irish oll or ‘all’ like Welsh oll, in 40 or so ancient personal names.
 Then Latin offers

 -oleo ‘to grow’,

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 7 April 2020 To main Menu